eliThomass/csuf-fsae-website/README.md

 # Cal State Fullerton's Formula SAE Website
 ## Titan Racing

-This is the official code repository for the [Your University Name] FSAE team website.
-This site serves as the main information hub for members, potential recruits, and sponsors.
+This is the official code repository for the California State University Fullerton FSAE team website.
+This site serves as a main information hub for members, potential recruits, and sponsors.

 **View the live site: WIP**
 ---